siegeon/magic.lambda.scheduler/README.md

 ### Repeating tasks

-There are two basic **[repeats]** patterns for the Magic Lambda Scheduler, these are as follows.
+There are 3 basic **[repeats]** patterns for the Magic Lambda Scheduler, these are as follows.

 * `x.units` - Units can be one of _"seconds"_, _"minutes"_, _"hours"_, _"days"_, _"weeks"_ or _"months"_ - And
 `x` can be any integer value.
-* `MM.dd.HH.mm.ss.ww` - Where the entities are months, day of month, hours, minutes, seconds and weekdays.
+* `MM.dd.HH.mm.ss` - Where the entities are months, days in month, hours, minutes and seconds.
+* `ww.HH.mm.ss` - Where the entities are weekdays, hours, minutes and seconds.

-Notice, month, day of month, and weekdays can have double asterix as their values, implying _"whatever value"_.
+Notice, month, day of month, and weekdays can have double asterix (\*\*) as their values, implying _"whatever value"_.
-But either weekdays or day of month at the minimum _must_ be supplied. dd and ww are XOR in semantics.
-If you supply a day of month, you can optionally also supply a month.
 MM, dd and ww can also have multiple values, separated by the pipe character (|), to provide multiple values for these entities.

 To have a task scheduled for execution every Sunday at 10PM UTC, you could create a task such as the following.

 ```
 wait.tasks.create:task-id
-   repeats:**.**.22.00.00.sunday
+   repeats:sunday.22.00.00
    .lambda
       log.info:Executing repeating task
 ```